bathukashivashankar/heart-disease-ml-prediction/README.md

 ## Files in this Repository

 - `Notebook (24071919) heart_disease_analysis.ipynb` – final Jupyter notebook with full pipeline (EDA, preprocessing, models, tuning, permutation importance, plots).
+- processed.cleveland.data.csv – CSV version of the UCI Cleveland Heart Disease dataset used in this project, containing 303 patient records with 13 clinical features and the target variable.
 - `images/` – folder containing all figures used in the notebook and Final Project Report (distributions, correlations, ROC curves, feature‑importance plots).
 - `requirements.txt` – Python dependencies needed to run the notebook.
 - `(24071919) heart_disease_analysis.pdf` – Final Project Report submitted for 7PAM2002-0206-2025, matching the code in this repository.